VAMDC/DocJavaTools/TAPValidator/source/gui.rst

 	For each of the validation errors displays position in document and error description.

 	Double-click on any line will scroll XSAMS document to selected error and highlight element that contains error.
+	Error text and block contents are copied to clipboard at that time.